 Like so many other [players], the first thing I noticed upon starting Teslagrad, was its striking art style and smooth animations.
-Everything in this 2D platformer was just so bright and colorful… well, most of it, anyway.
-Parts of this legendary tower have a more dark and steampunk-ish feel to them, while the rest sport a more vibrant and relaxing look.
-Both equally impressive.
+Everything in this 2D platformer was just so bright and colourful… well, most of it, anyway.
+Parts of this legendary tower have a darker and steampunk-ish feel to them, while the rest sport a more vibrant and relaxing look.
+Both are equally impressive.

-I’d strongly recommend against getting caught up in the scenery though, as given the amount of hazards, that’s a recipe for disaster.
+I’d strongly recommend against getting caught up in the scenery though and, given the number of hazards, that’s a recipe for disaster.
 But seeing how your life count is infinite and checkpoints are frequent, dying will rarely – if ever – set you back more than a few minutes.
 Death by electrocution, falling into fiery lava pits and other nasties are not uncommon, but at least the controls are tight and responsive, so you only have yourself to blame (boss fights being one of few exceptions to the rule).

 However annoying, those are also the few instances of genuine fighting in Teslagrad though.
 Sure, you’ll likely end up killing a bunch of robots along the way, but that can hardly be considered ‘kicking ass and taking names’.
 Besides, chances are you’ll be much too busy manipulating your surroundings, reversing magnetic fields and floating across electric beams, the latter of which you’ll be doing a lot.